 Those who attended Sleigh Bells at the Bluebird Tuesday night were treated to simplicity in its most crushing form.
-With the band's sound comprised of '80s shred guitar might, bratty gang-punk vocals, bare bones drum loops and subtle pop hooks, their music was an exercise in maximized minimalism, with each instrument turned to punishingly high volumes so as to prevent any holes in their sound.
+With the band's sound comprised of '80s shred guitar might, bratty gang-punk vocals, explosive drum loops and subtle pop hooks, their music was an exercise in maximized minimalism, with every instrument turned to punishingly high volumes so as to prevent any holes in their sound.

 Currently on tour in support of their sophomore effort Reign Of Terror, the band's 16-song set featured very little frills.
 Aside from what was at times a glaringly strobe-tastic light show, band members Alexis Krauss (vocals), Derek Miller (guitar) and touring member Jason Boyer (guitar) stuck to the basics, and bushwhacked through their set in precise and punctual fashion, with Krauss stopping festivities only once in order to point out a group of fans dressed as characters from Wes Anderson films.
 "Is that Fantastic Mr. Fox?"

-The venue's slightly confined quarters played to the band's strengths.
-True their music is "big," but it's also condensed and tight-nit, and with a near capacity crowd bundled around a slight stage made all the more slight from the band's equipment (including 12 4X12 cabinet amps), it was easy to see Krauss and company feed off the crowd and vice versa.
+The venue's confined quarters played to the band's strengths.
+It's true their music is big and spacious, but it's also condensed and tight-knit.
+With a near capacity crowd bundled around a slight stage cluttered with 12 rack amps, it was easy to see Krauss and company feed off those in attendance.

-While they had a new record to promote, a small majority of the set dealt with their 2010 debut Treats, which features more raw, unvarnished songs centered around riffs and distortion, leaving little room for melody.
-The main set was rounded out by four straight selections from the album including "Rill Rill," a vague drug anthem that was both fitfully mellow, and a nice breather before the onslaught of "Riot Rhythm" and "A/B Machines" in the encore.
+While they had a new record to promote, a majority of the set dealt with their 2010 debut Treats, which features raw, unvarnished songs centered around riffs and distortion, leaving little room for melody.
+The set was rounded out by four straight selections from that album including "Rill Rill," a vague drug anthem that was both fitfully mellow, and a nice breather before the onslaught of "Riot Rhythm" and "A/B Machines" in the encore.